 IMAC recommends the following guidelines for planning catch-up immunisations, as per the Immunisation Handbook 2020.
 If you have further questions, please call IMAC directly (0800 IMMUNE).
-You can also watch this IMAC video on immunisation catch-up, including guidance for children from overseas: Immunisation catchups the basics on Vimeo.

 Remember to

 - Administer catch-up immunisations as per the New Zealand National Immunisation Schedule, not an overseas immunisation schedule. - Check the number of antigens received, and age received.